 "The biggest challenge in my apartment is the lack of natural light," admits Sotelo.
 "Since I'm on the ground floor, surrounding homes block all the pretty light that I dream of having.
 I tried for years to make the space brighter, and it wasn't until recently that I finally decided to embrace the moodiness.
 Painting the walls in dark colors suddenly made the space feel cozier and right."

 Inspired by Bianca Sotelo's gorgeous space?
-Discover how to choose the right paint color for your bedroom.
+Discover the colors to paint your bedroom for a good night's sleep.